antonyvorontsov/RabbitMQ.Client.Core.DependencyInjection/readme.md

 ### Consumer

-After making message production possible let's make the consumption possible too!
-Imagine that a consumer will be a simple console application.
+After making the message production possible let's make the consumption possible too!
+Imagine that a consumer is a simple console application.

 ```c#
 class Program